-As your cat gets older, you may start to notice some changes in its behavior including whether they are still using their litter tray or going outside to eliminate.
-Incontinence can be a common problem among older cats, with a range of causes—and effective treatments.
+As your cat gets older, you may start to notice some changes in behavior, including how often they urinate or go outside to eliminate.

 What are the symptoms of incontinence in older cats?

 If your cat is suffering from urinary incontinence, they may not recognize when they are urinating, leaving trails of pee in the house.
 A cat with fecal incontinence may not have control of their defecation.

 Cats may also display inappropriate elimination due to a health problem that causes increased urination, diarrhea, or pain when using the litter box.
 Inappropriate elimination caused by these disorders is usually not the same thing as incontinence.
 Learn more about your cat's urinary health here.

 There are several potential causes of incontinence in cats, and each requires specific treatment and proactive measures.
 In the case of elderly cats, the muscles associated with the urinary or digestive systems become weaker and they have less control over them.

 What we often think of as "weaker bladder muscles" or "weaker bowels" is often due to weakness in the muscles that control bladder or bowel emptying.
 These include the sphincter muscles of the urethra and anus.

 Weakness in these muscles can be caused by a variety of underlying disorders, like diseases of the spinal cord, or neurological degeneration, and can result in incontinence, as your cat is unable to use them effectively to stop elimination.
 Most often, what appears at first glance to be incontinence is inappropriate elimination caused by a different underlying health condition.